Warner Bros. Television Studios UK: History

 Shed was established in 1998, specialising in producing long-running returnable drama including Waterloo Road, Bad Girls and Footballers' Wives.
 In March 2005, the company listed on AIM (Alternative Investment Market).

 In November 2005, Shed Media Group had announced that they've acquired Brighton-based Factual entertainment television production company Ricochet, a leading production company specialising in factual entertainment.
 Ricochet created and produces global brand Supernanny.
 Other programmes include: Extreme Dreams, It's Me or the Dog, Breaking into Tesco and Blood, Sweat and T-shirts.

 Shed acquired Outright Distribution (formerly Screentime Partners) in September 2006.
 The acquisition was a strategic move in order to maximise exploitation of the Group's IP through its own in-house distribution company, whilst growing third-party business.

 In September 2007, Shed Productions had announced that they've continued their acquisition spree by taking over BAFTA award-winning British independent factual entertainment production house Twenty Twenty and placing it under Shed's combined holding company which was being named Shed Media Group.
 Brands include: The Choir, That'll Teach 'Em, Brat Camp, Evacuation, and The Sorcerer's Apprentice.

-In November 2007, Shed Media Group had announced that they've acquired British scripted and unscripted television production company Wall to Wall Media with Wall to Wall Media's distribution division Wall to Wall International being interrogated into Shed's own distribution arm Outright Distribution.
+In November 2007, Shed Media Group had announced that they've acquired British scripted and unscripted television production company Wall to Wall Media with Wall to Wall Media's distribution division Wall to Wall International being integrated into Shed's own distribution arm Outright Distribution.
 A multiple BAFTA winner, Wall to Wall produces long-running brands including BBC One's Who Do You Think You Are? and New Tricks.
 Reality dramas include: 1940's House and Frontier House.
 Docu-dramas include: The Day Britain Stopped and Filth: The Mary Whitehouse Story.
 In 2008, Wall to Wall's Man on Wire won an Academy Award Oscar in the best Documentary Feature category.

 On 5 August 2010, Warner Bros.
 Television secured a 55.75% stake in Shed Media.
 Warner Bros. completed its acquisition of a majority stake in Shed Media on 14 October.
 Under the deal, Shed Media will remain an independent company, but its global distribution arm, Outright Distribution, would be folded into the Warner's UK operation.
 The Shed management team held on to a 21.37% shareholding, with the remaining stake being split between a group of 27 key staff members.
 In January 2012, Shed Media Group had announced that they've launched an entertainment and comedy production company named Yalli Productions with a focus on developing Warner Bros' library formats to the UK market as well their own formats with Bert Gray heading the production company as the managing director.